 Right-click the referenced image file in the IMAGES folder, and then click Properties.

-In the Properties dialog box, on the Security tab, click Advanced.
+On the Security tab in the Properties dialog box, click Advanced.

-In the Advanced Security Settings dialog box, on the Permissions tab, ensure that the check box is selected for Allow inheritable permissions from the parent to propagate to this object and all child objects.
+On the Permissions tab in the Advanced Security Settings dialog box, ensure that the check box is selected for Allow inheritable permissions from the parent to propagate to this object and all child objects.
 Include these with entries specifically defined here.

-The default size for icons in SharePoint Foundation is 16 x 16 pixels.
+Note The default size for icons in Windows SharePoint Services is 16 x 16 pixels.

 Reset IIS for changes to take effect.

-Create a DLL that provides the control to load for a document of the specified type whose ProgID identifies the control, for example, SharePoint.OpenDocuments.
-The control that you create must provide the same methods for creating, opening, and viewing documents as described for the OpenDocuments control.
+Create a DLL providing the control to load for a document of the specified type whose ProgID identifies the control, for example, SharePoint.OpenDocuments.
+The control that you create must provide the same methods for creating, opening, and viewing documents as described for the OpenDocuments Control.

 To perform the customizations described in this topic, you must be an administrator on the front-end server running Windows SharePoint Services.

 Changes that you make to originally installed files may be overwritten when you install updates or service packs for Windows SharePoint Services, or when you upgrade an installation to the next product version.